FrankM1/docs/content/concepts/config.md

 ### Paths

 The configuration of paths can be relative or absolute.
-To use a content directory that does not live inside the Ghost folder, specify a paths object with a new contentPath:
+To use a content directory that does not live inside the Qazana folder, specify a paths object with a new contentPath:

 ```json
 "paths": {